besmiresamplesolutions/E-mail-Scraping/README.md

   - requests.exception.SSLError
   - requests.exceptions.ConnectionError

+Explanation:
   1) Verifying URLs at first, creating a list of only working URLs and redirect URLs (the last redirected URL)
   2) Checking for internal links and getting top 50 links per URL
   3) Scraping e-mails from links using RegEx excluding images, videos, gifs with the same syntax as e-mails
   4) Saving scraped e-mails only, in a list
   5) Removing duplicates and saving the final result in a .csv file